youssef-attai-fcai-cu/os-assignment-1/README.md

 be a problem.

-The solution is to simply _lock_ the shared resource when it is use, blocking any thread trying to access it at that time, and only unlock it when it is ready for use again.
+The solution is to simply _lock_ the shared resource when it is in use, blocking any thread trying to access it at that time, and only unlock it when it is ready for use again.